Pentracchiano/DistributedProgrammingLHobby/docs/markdown/architecture/index.md

 | -------| ----------- | ------------ | ------------ | --------- |
 | 3 | 2021-01-18 18:48:00 | 2021-01-18 18:50:00 |  1 | 1 |

-#### Contraints

 ### Completed matches

-When a match is completed the system stores the players scores and elos in order to keep track of their progress and allow competition.
+When a match is completed the system stores its relative information, along with the players scores and elos, in order to keep track of their progress.

 | __id__ | start_timestamp      | completion_timestamp | loser_id | winner_id | loser_elo_after_match | loser_elo_before_match | loser_score | winner_elo_after_match | winner_elo_before_match | winner_score |
 | -------| -------------------- | ------------ | ------------ | --------- | ---- | --- | --- | --- | --- | --- |